With all of the attention that the USPS has received in 2020, it is probably not a surprise that there will be a USPS 2021 postage increase.

 We are fortunate at Postalytics to be growing rapidly, as the notion of automating direct mail is becoming more mainstream.
 Our volume growth will enable us to mitigate other costs factors, to some extent.
-This will become more clear over the coming months, as our print/mail partners absorb the 2020 postal increases and we look for ways with them to keep your costs down.

 You can lock in 2020 pricing now.